firebud2/staff-docs/teams-and-roles.md

     source documentation.
     - **Documentation Proofreader**, responsible for the proofreading of our open source documentation.
+    - **Documentation Translator**, responsible for the translation of documentation.

 - **Analytics Team**
     - **Data Analyst**, analyzes and reports on our community and content